karlkfi/kpt-config-sync/docs/user_guide.md

 #### Cluster Targeting

-Currently, Stolos distributes identical policies to every cluster.
+Currently, Nomos distributes identical policies to every cluster.
 We want to enable specifying cluster-specific policies.
 For example, a namespace should be able to have a different quota in clusters A and B. We can also not sync a namespace to a cluster at all.

 #### Enforcement Mode

 Currently, it's possible to have un-managed resources that are not declared in the source of truth.
-For example, a cluster-admin can create a namespace outside of Stolos.
+For example, a cluster-admin can create a namespace outside of Nomos.
 In the future, we want to create various modes for reporting or disallowing such resources.